calamares/calamares/src/modules/README.md

 A module that is marked as an emergency module in its module.desc must **also** set the *emergency* key to *true* in its configuration file (see below).
-If it does not, the module is not considered to be an emergency module after all (this is so that you can have modules that have several instances, only some of which are actually needed for emergencies).
+If it does not, the module is not considered to be an emergency module after all.
+This is so that you can have modules that have several instances, only some of which are actually needed for emergencies.

+In summary:
+- in `module.desc`, write `emergency: true` to make it **possible** to run the module in emergency mode,
+- in `<modulename>.conf`, write `emergency: true` to make that specific module run in emergency mode.

 ### Module-specific configuration